YanKlInnomme/FoundryVTT-k4lt/README.md

  * Code cleanup and migration to V10 by Kristov (https://github.com/Qaw)
  * Global overhaul of the Wound management process by Kristov (https://github.com/Qaw)
  * Removed the editable image attribute on 'moves' items.
- * Removal of basic fields (eyes, height, age, etc.) in favour of a more concrete "Who are you?
+ * Removal of basic fields (eyes, height, age, etc.) in favour of a more concrete 'Who are you?
  * Removed the dice roll on 'Relationships' items in the PJ sheet

 ## Version 1.5.0.0